akarsh-enciphers/beta-Threads/content/contact.md

 ### Insecure Direct Object Reference

 **About**: An insecure direct object reference [(IDOR)](https://portswigger.net/web-security/access-control/idor) is an access control vulnerability.
 Which occurs when unvalidated input is used to reference or access an object by using an unique ID.
 If by changing ID the attacker can access the details/object which should not be accessible, it's an IDOR.
-[Click to learn more](https://portswigger.net/web-security/access-control/idor)
+[Reference to learn more](https://portswigger.net/web-security/access-control/idor)

 **Hint**:  Deleting Comment/Post of any user using BurpSuite (having the UUID).

 ### Server-side Request Forgery(SSRF)

 **About**: In a Server-Side Request Forgery [(SSRF)](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery) victim server makes the http request on the behalf of the attacker to some other mentioned server by the attacker.
-[Click to learn more](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery)
+[Reference to learn more](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery)

 **Hint**: It is present in the profile section of the application where an user can upload picture via URL.

-### Attribute-XSS(Stored XSS)
+### XSS(Stored XSS)

 **About**: [Stored xss](https://portswigger.net/web-security/cross-site-scripting/stored) occurs when the application processes and stores untrusted data (malicious javascript) at the server side and includes that data in later http response in a unsafe way which can triggers the malicious javascript as input to application.
-[Click to learn more](https://portswigger.net/web-security/cross-site-scripting/stored)
+[Reference to learn more](https://portswigger.net/web-security/cross-site-scripting/stored)

 **Hint**:  Under the profile section, you can change your website link, it would execute only when visited in an unauthenticated state.